-Not only is outside noise removed for the listener but also any excess audio is removed for the microphones, meaning students can hear and be heard clearly.
-The various silicone earbuds allow the user to find the ideal fit, making these viable workout buddies too.
+Not only is outside noise removed for the listener but also any excess audio is removed for the microphones, so students can hear and be heard clearly.
+The silicone earbuds allow the user to find the ideal fit, making these viable workout buddies too.

 Get five hours on a charge but pop these back in their carry for a total longevity of 24 hours, making this ideal for remote learning without worry about charging.

 6. Sony WH-CH510: Best value on-ear headphones for students

 The Sony WH-CH510 on-ear headphones are a great student option for remote learning as these straddle the line of affordability and quality.
 These are wireless and offer Sony-level superior sound quality, and feature a light plastic build to keep the price, and weight, low.

 Despite the comfy lightweight build, these manage a whopping 35 hours on a single charge before a quick recharge via USB-C. Of course, these won't offer active noise cancelling for that price but the cushioning does a good job of drowning out most background noise anyway.
 These are on ear, not over ear, so these headphones may not be as comfy as others.